 According to the documentation, this should have no effect on existing property lists.
 While we will ensure this in the new implementation, examination of the code suggests that this is not what the existing code does.

-Outline of Processing:Similarly, implement property lists as sorted arrays of properties.
-When a property list is created, copy all properties from the parent property list class into the new property list.
-New properties are accommodated by reallocating the array of properties as necessary.
-Also copy the list of property list class callbacks into the property list.Again, observe that this makes each property list independent from its property list class(es).
+Outline of Processing:

-Option 2Existing
+Existing Private API Function Outlines

-existing
+In this section, list the existing private API, and outline their processing where the above discussion of public API function does not make this redundant.

 Note that we only consider the relatively low level private API calls – there are a large number of private H5P calls built on top of these for individual properties in individual property lists.
 If we implement the necessary low level routines correctly, these should just work.

-A second approach is to make property list classes read only if they have any extant immediately derived property list classes or property lists.
 H5P_class_isa()

 Signature: